 Professional Photo Services

-• Advantages: Guaranteed compliance with all requirements, professional lighting, correct background, and often digital copies provided.
-Reduces the risk of rejection due to photo issues.
+• Pros: Meet all requirements, perfect lighting, correct background, and digital copies provided.

 Do-It-Yourself (DIY)